 Editor Benefit #9: Client testimonials are easy to get.

 The frequent interactions I have with my clients allow me to build a strong rapport with them.
-In addition to my excellent editing skills, this assist me in getting a positive response when I asked for a testimonial at the end of the project.
+In addition to my excellent editing skills, this assists me in getting a positive response when I ask for a testimonial at the end of the project.

 Clients like working with me.
 I do good work and I am always available to them.